obi-ml-public/echo-ai-HCM-detection/README.md

 2. Run 'client.py' for each client.
 After enough clients are connected to server, training will start automatically and the rest is handled by Flower framework.

 # Echocardiogram
-- Files for EchoCariogram resides in 'Echo' folder.
+- Files for Echocariogram resides in 'Echo' folder.
 The structure, requirements and training procedure are similar to ECG as described above.